tecb1234/Cricket/README.md

 # Cricket
-Messing around with Cricket data
+Messing around with Cricket data and learning about Github